Little House on the Prairie: Television adaptations

-Jackanory (1966, 1968)
+Jackanory (1965–1966)

 Jackanory is a British television series intended to encourage children to read; it ran from 1965 to 1996, and was revived in 2006.
 From October 24 through October 28, 1966, five short episodes aired that were based on Little House in the Big Woods, with Red Shively as the storyteller.
 From October 21 through October 25, 1968, five more were released, this time based on Farmer Boy, with Richard Monette as the storyteller.

-Little House on the Prairie (TV series, 1974–1983)
+Little House on the Prairie (NBC series, 1974–1983)

 The television series Little House on the Prairie aired on the NBC network from 1974 to 1983.
-The show was a loose adaptation of Laura Ingalls Wilder's Little House on the Prairie semi-autobiographical novel series, although the namesake book was represented in the premiere only; the ensuing television episodes primarily followed characters and locations from the follow-up book, On the Banks of Plum Creek (1937), although the continuity of the television series greatly departed from this book as well.
-Some storylines were borrowed from Wilder's later books but were portrayed as having taken place in the Plum Creek setting.
-Michael Landon starred as Charles Ingalls, Karen Grassle played Caroline Ingalls, Melissa Gilbert played Laura Ingalls, Melissa Sue Anderson played Mary Ingalls, and the twins Lindsay and Sidney Greenbush (credited as Lindsay Sidney Greenbush) played Carrie Ingalls.
+The show was a loose adaptation of Laura Ingalls Wilder's Little House semi-autobiographical novel series, although the namesake book was represented in the premiere only.
+The ensuing television episodes primarily followed characters and locations from the follow-up book, On the Banks of Plum Creek (1937).
+The continuity of the television series greatly departed from On the Banks of Plum Creek with some storylines borrowed from Wilder's later books while being portrayed as having taken place in the Plum Creek setting.
+Michael Landon starred as Charles Ingalls, Karen Grassle played Caroline Ingalls, Melissa Gilbert played Laura Ingalls, Melissa Sue Anderson played Mary Ingalls, and the twins Lindsay and Sidney Greenbush played Carrie Ingalls.
 Victor French portrayed long-time friend Mr. Edwards.
 Dean Butler portrayed Laura's husband, Almanzo Wilder.
 Some characters were added in the show, such as Albert, played by Matthew Laborteaux, an orphan whom the family adopted.

-Although it deviated from the original books in many respects, the television series, which was set in Walnut Grove, Minnesota, was one of a few long-running successful dramatic family shows.
-It remained a top-rated series, and garnered 17 Emmy and three Golden Globe nominations, along with two People's Choice Awards.
+Although it deviated from the original books in many respects, the television series, which was set in Walnut Grove, Minnesota, was a top-rated series, and garnered 17 Emmy and three Golden Globe nominations, along with two People's Choice Awards.

-Laura, the Prairie Girl (animated series, 1975)
+Laura, the Prairie Girl (animated series, 1975–1976)

-A Japanese anime television series of 26 episodes (about 24 minutes each), originally entitled Sōgen no Shōjo Laura.
+A Japanese anime television series of 26 episodes (about 24 minutes each), originally titled Sōgen no Shōjo Laura.

-Beyond the Prairie (2000, 2001)
+Beyond the Prairie (2000–2001)

-Two made for television movies by Marcus Cole, with Meredith Monroe as Laura.
-Part 1 tells the story of teenage Laura in DeSmet, while the second part is about Laura and Almanzo's (Walton Goggins) marriage and their life in Mansfield, Missouri.
+Two made for television movies by Marcus Cole, with Meredith Monroe as Laura tell the story of teenage Laura in DeSmet and about Laura and Almanzo's (Walton Goggins) life in Mansfield, Missouri.
 It also focuses on the character of Wilder's young daughter, Rose (Skye McCole Bartusiak).

-Little House on the Prairie (miniseries)
+Little House on the Prairie (ABC miniseries, 2005)

 The 2005 ABC five-hour (6-episode) miniseries attempted to follow closely the books Little House in the Big Woods and Little House on the Prairie.
 It starred Cameron Bancroft as Charles Ingalls; Erin Cottrell as Caroline Ingalls; Kyle Chavarria as Laura Ingalls; Danielle Chuchran as Mary Ingalls; and Gregory Sporleder as Mr Edwards.
 It was directed by David L. Cunningham.
 In 2006, the mini-series was released on DVD and the 2-disc set runs approximately 255 minutes long.